Mbed-TLS/mbedtls/git_hooks/README.md

 Example:

-Execute the following command to create a link on linux from the mbed TLS `.git\hooks` directory:
+Execute the following command to create a link on linux from the mbed TLS `.git/hooks` directory:
 `ln -s ../../git_hooks/pre-push pre-push`

 **Note: Currently the mbed TLS git hooks work only on a GNU platform.
 If using a non-GNU platform, don't enable these hooks!**